 Do you dream of living in the most sustainable way possible in a community of like-minded folks?
 Want to find out whether Dancing Rabbit is the right place for you (and your family, sub-community, or group of friends) to bring your dream to reality?
 If your answer to these questions is yes, please check out our website, especially our visitor program page.
 We’re excited to have new members join us in creating sustainable culture, and we hope to see you here soon!

 Dancing Rabbit is not a completed ecovillage – it’s very much a work in progress.
+Please take a moment to learn about our vision and dream.
 While in this pioneering stage, our lives are dynamic, often busy, and interesting.
 Daily life is different for each person who lives here, so it isn’t always easy to generalize about life at DR. We’ve tried to include a lot of detail on our website about what it’s like here and how that ties into sustainability.
 From the everyday needs of food and shelter to the more complex questions of culture and social change, we’ve tried to at least touch on the major points of our young ecovillage.

 The Milkweed Mercantile Eco Inn Welcomes You!